imSaiPavan27/hospitality-analysis/README.md

 **Room Class** – This filter allows a detailed examination of room categories, aiding in improving room standards and availability.

 **Booking Platforms** – By selecting booking platforms, the marketing team can target their efforts more effectively.

+## Dashboard Created
+Dashboard Link

+Successfully created a comprehensive dashboard using the information and data provided by stakeholders.
+This dashboard showcases crucial metrics to aid AtliQ Grands' management in improving revenue generations , bookings efficinecy and customer satisfaction.

 ## Learnt things from this Project
 - We acquired the skill to create a new visual, such as a calendar visual, using a matrix table for diverse analytical purposes.